Does BCAA or Beta-Alanine Break Your Fast?

 Intermittent fasting is becoming more and more popular, but sometimes it can be tricky to work out what you should and shouldn’t consume during your fasting windows.

-The question of consuming BCAA and Beta-Alanine during fasts is quite a common one, because these supplements are often used before gym sessions.
+The question of consuming BCAA and Beta-Alanine during fasts is quite a common one, because these supplements are often used before, during or after gym sessions.

 In this article, we’re going to take a close look at both of these popular fitness supplements to see whether or not you should be consuming them while intermittent fasting.